 - 1 In the Configuration Manager console, right-click the baseline that you've created and click Deploy in the context menu. - 2 In the Deploy Configuration Baselines dialog, click the Browse button. - 3 In the Select Collection dialog, select Device Collections in the drop-down list box and then select the All Mac OS X Systems collection in the list.
-Click OK. - 4 When back in the Deploy Configuration Baselines dialog, specify the desired schedule for the baseline and click OK.
+Click OK. - 4 Back in the Deploy Configuration Baselines dialog, specify the desired schedule for the baseline and click OK.

 A configuration baseline will run as scheduled for as long as it exists.
-To delete a baseline, rightclick it and then click Delete.